Do you still wonder if you should become an Accountant or a Bookkeeper?

 - Designing, establishing and reviewing accounting systems

-There are a wide variety of other tasks that a bookkeeper can undertake, and they are generally related to the ongoing maintenance of the financial records.
+There are a wide variety of other tasks that a bookkeeper can undertake, and they are generally related to the ongoing maintenance of your financial records.

-While an accountant will also be qualified to assist in these areas, it is important to be aware that there is likely to be a difference in fees charged by bookkeepers and accountants.
+While accountants will also be qualified to assist in these areas, it is important to be aware that there is likely to be a difference in fees charged by bookkeepers and accountants.

 The role of an accountant in the business, while potentially encompassing some bookkeeping tasks, is often more advisory and analytical.
 An accountant will be in a position, through analysis of past performance, to offer financial projections and advice on future financial elements of your business.

-Further services offered by an accountant can also include:
+Further services offered by your accountant can also include:

 - Business establishment assistance